voussoir/timesearch/README.md

     `> timesearch.py timesearch -r subredditname <flags>`
     `> timesearch.py timesearch -u username <flags>`

 - **commentaugment**: Although we can search for submissions, we cannot search for comments.
-After performing a timesearch, you can use commentaugment to download the comment tree for each submission.
+After performing a timesearch, you can use commentaugment to download the comments on a subreddit, or the comments made by a user.
-    Note: commentaugment only gets the comments attached to the submissions that you found in your timesearch scan.
-If you're trying to commentaugment on a user, you're going to get comments that were made on their submissions, **not** comments they made on other people's submissions.
-Therefore, comprehensively collecting a user's activity is not possible.
-You will have to use someone else's dataset like that of [/u/Stuck_in_the_Matrix](https://reddit.com/u/Stuck_in_the_Matrix) at [pushshift.io](https://pushshift.io).
     `> timesearch.py commentaugment -r subredditname <flags>`
     `> timesearch.py commentaugment -u username <flags>`